voxsteel/azure-terraform-ghes-v2/README.md

 Edit [variables.tf](https://github.com/voxsteel/azure-terraform-ghes-v2/blob/main/variables.tf) and replace `voxsteel` with your GitHub @handle.

 Edit [main.tf](https://github.com/voxsteel/azure-terraform-ghes-v2/blob/main/main.tf) and update the path with the location of your RSA key `key_data = file("~/.ssh/unused/id_rsa.pub")`

+All image versions of GitHub Enterprise available in Azure can be found using this command:

+`az vm image list --all -f GitHub-Enterprise | grep '"urn":' | sort -V`

 Run commands: